mratsim/Arraymancer/README.md

 - matrix-vector multiplication using `*`
 - element-wise multiplication (Hadamard product) using `|*|`

 Note: Matrix operations for floats are accelerated using BLAS (Intel MKL, OpenBLAS, Apple Accelerate ...).
 Unfortunately there is no acceleration routine for integers.
-I wrote a custom routine for matrix-matrix but matrix-vector is not implemented.
+Integer matrix-matrix and matrix-vector multiplications are implemented via semi-optimized routines (no naive loops but don't leverage CPU-specific features).

 ```Nim
 echo foo_float * foo_float # Accelerated Matrix-Matrix multiplication (needs float)